Where is Annapurna Circuit Trek?

 Annapurna Circuit Trek is in the western region of Nepal, circling around the valleys of Annapurna Mountain Range.
 The trek starts from Lamjung and ends at Gandhaki region.
 Beginning with the river Marsyangdi and ends with the river Kali Gandhaki.
 Most of the time the trek is following the river banks as it is the part of that valley too.
-On the river Marsyangdi side the trail is frequently crossing both sides of the river via suspension bridges depending on the landslides, human settlements and hydroelectric power plants.
+On the river Marsyangdi side, the trail is frequently crossing both sides of the river via suspension / hanging bridges depending on the landslides, human settlements and hydroelectric power plants.

 Here is the full trail map of Annapurna Circuit Trek.